This post may contain affiliate links.

-Homemade Thai Chili Powder (พริกป่น)
+Homemade Thai Chili Flakes-Powder Recipe (พริกป่น)

 Speaking of Thai food is speaking of spicy food.
 Thai chili or birds eye chili plays a huge role in Thai kitchen.
 I have to have it in my kitchen either fresh or dry at all times.
 I know most of us can not tolerate spicy so well, but honestly eating spicy food is like working out.
 It might be unbearable at the beginning, but if you take it and top it up bit by bit, you would be able to enjoy spicy food more than you know.